freddi301/version-aware-code/README.md

 * safe data migration
 * hotreload code keeping in memory data

+**when to use it**: In cases where you need to expose an API (aka third parties relies on your code interface or REST API).

+**when to NOT use it**: In cases where you do not need retrocompatibility this pattern risks only to add maintenance burden.

+## The API

 First step, we declare the contract our program will have with external world.

 `src/index.js`